Chicken Cordon Bleu is an easily prepared meal consisting of tender chicken stuffed with ham and Swiss cheese; then baked until golden brown.

 I told her that I would make the recipe again and if it turned out good, I would post the recipe.
-I bet you all know what comes next…Chicken Cordon Bleu.
-I made mine a little differently than I had years ago to add a little flavor and help keep the meat moist, and this was delicious!
+I made mine a little differently than I had years ago to add a little flavor and help keep the meat moist, and this recipe was delicious!

 I then added slices of boiled ham and Swiss cheese on top of the mustard; then carefully rolled the chicken up.
 My pieces were pretty large so I didn’t need to use toothpicks to hold them together, but you can if you feel the need to; just remember to remove the toothpicks prior to serving.

 Next, I dipped the rolled up chicken into egg whites; then panko breadcrumbs, sprayed them with cooking spray and placed them into an oven save baking dish where they baked for 30 minutes in a 375 degree F oven.

 Viola..Chicken Cordon Bleu!
 To prepare this dish it only took about 20 minutes, so if you wanted to prepare this in the morning; then refrigerate until you are ready to bake it when you come home at night, it makes a tasty weeknight meal.

 We really loved the addition of Dijon and chives and the cheese was oozing out of the center when I sliced it open.

 Serve this with some rice and your favorite vegetable and dinner is served.
 Don’t forget to check out and share my latest food video on YouTube below. ~Enjoy!

 Visit the recipe index to search for more recipes by category.